bkesterbyld/maroon-potato/src/pages/index.md

       - title: Digital Operations API
         title_align: left
         content: >-
-          Above provides an easy way to get inventory, customer, ERP and other data into one collaborative environment to make sense of it and power new apps.
+          An easy way to get inventory, customer, ERP and other data into one collaborative environment to make sense of it and power multiple new apps.
         content_align: left
         actions:
           - label: Learn More